 Pennsylvania Historical & Museum Commission, 1918 Influenza Epidemic Records (click here)

-Online lecture about how steel corporations impacted death rate in Pennsylvania during the 1918 pandemic, via National Museum of Industrial History (click here)
+Online lecture about how steel corporations impacted death rate in Pennsylvania during the 1918 pandemic by Jim Higgins, via National Museum of Industrial History (click here)

 “Records reveal 1918 influenza’s devastating impact on a tiny Pittsburgh community,” The Digs, Post-Gazette (click here)

 “Pittsburgh didn’t confront the 1918 epidemic in time,” Brian O’Neill, Pittsburgh Post Gazette, 3/19/20 (click here)